tychop/GitGulf/README.md

 `ggs`        : Show all the repository statuses.
 `ggf`        : Fetch all repositories.
 `ggp`        : Pull all repositories.
+`ggm`        : Switch all repositories to the 'master' branch.
+`ggd`        : Switch all repositories to the 'development' branch.
 `ggb BRANCH` : Switch all repositories to the specified BRANCH.
-`ggm`        : Switch all repositories to the 'main' branch.
-`ggd`        : Switch all repositories to the 'development' branch.
-`ggpr`       : Prune objects that are no longer reachable from all repositories.
-`ggc`        : Clean up and optimize the local repositories.
 ```

 ### License